monopole/snt/basics/buildAServer.md

-# Make a server
+# Make an App Component

 > _Write a configurable HTTP server
 >  to run on the cluster._
 >
 > _Time: 30sec_

-Make a program to use as an example binary to configure, rollout, rollback, upgrade, etc.
+A cluster-wide app may involve any number of components - web servers, log capturers, databases, etc.  This tutorial will use just one component, with the minimal complexity needed demonstrate configuration, rollout, rollback, upgrade, etc.

-The program will serve a simple web page whose appearance is influenced by flags and shell env variables.
+The program will serve a tiny web page whose appearance is influenced by flags and shell env variables.